The struggle to be real

 For the first couple of years, my internalised sexism led me to feel that I was the barrier- not loud enough, not stroppy enough, not tough enough.
 Was I going to have to completely reinvent myself to be afforded space in this environment?
 And if so, was that a good thing or a bad thing for me?

 Call it naive optimism, but I had seriously underestimated the committment the organisation actually had to improving outcomes for learners.
-In my 3rd year, we had a restructure and our learners were to be called “customers”.
-The focus seems to be shifting and outcomes are increasingly talked about in terms of increasing our numbers and gaining ‘market share’.
-This is entirely new language to me, and quite frankly not a language I am particularly interested in learning.
+Year 3, we had a restructure and our learners were to be called “customers”.

 LCFG has been an anchor in a year of madness.
-It is helpful to engage with kindred thinkers and activists who are looking to making a difference at all layers, not just what is good for a business but good for society.
+It has helped me link to kindred thinkers and activists who are making a difference.

-The models that the panel of speakers on 18th September were expressing and drawing upon were transgressive, stepping outside of mainstream in ways that are inspiring.
+The models that the panel of speakers on 18th September were expressing and drawing upon were transgressive, stepping outside of mainstream in ways that were new to me.

-I wrote down the words of the whakatauki for the session:
+I wrote down the words of the whakatauki (Jade or Herbert?):

 He rakau morimori, e kore e taea te piki: